The following sections describe the various data types and their valid values.

 Expected Code operator output values

-The section applies to the Code operator in Sources, and to the Code operator and the Python Machine Learning operator in Processing and Analytics.
+The section applies to the Code operator in Sources, and to the Code operator and the Python Model operator in Processing and Analytics.

 |Flow column data types||Output value data types||Valid output value examples||Default value|